US set to execute 1st of 5 inmates before Biden inauguration

 “I can’t imagine how they feel about losing their family,” Bernard said about surviving Bagley relatives in a 2016 video statement from death row.
 “I wish that we could all go back and change it.”
 He also described taking part in youth outreach programs and embracing religion, saying, “I have tried to be a better person since that day.”

-The case has prompted calls for Trump to intervene, including from one prosecutor at his 2000 trial who now says racial bias may have influenced the nearly all-white jury’s imposition of a death sentence against Bernard, who is Black.
+The case has prompted calls for Trump to intervene, including from a former federal prosecutor who had argued against overturning Bernard’s death sentence when he appealed after trial.
+She now says racial bias may have influenced the nearly all-white jury’s imposition of a death sentence against Bernard, who is Black.
 Several jurors have also since said publicly that they regret not opting for life in prison instead.

 Reality TV star Kim Kardashian is among those who have asked Trump to stop the execution, saying in a series of recent tweets that Bernard’s “role was minor compared to that of the other teens involved.”